It can be scary, disorientating, dislocating and downright awful when Kundalini awakens.

 If you don’t already, start a daily practice.
 This is part of grounding yourself, and helping the excess energy to move.

 However, meditation is often the one thing you don’t want to do when you’ve had an awakening as it can make things far too intense, and only unground you.

-Better to choose a practice that brings you squarely into the body – like Yoga or Tai Chi.
+Better to choose a practice that brings you squarely into the body – like Yoga.
 It doesn’t have to necessarily be overtly spiritual either – dancing, or playing music when done every day for a set time can work just as well.
 So too can journalling.
 This can help you work through all the shit coming up!